Academic Advisement Center

 How do I know if I am in good academic standing?

-The College's Undergraduate Academic Standards Committee meets at the end of each semester to review all undergraduate students' academic progress.
+The University's Undergraduate Academic Standards Committee meets at the end of each semester to review all undergraduate students' academic progress.
 All students with a cumulative GPA of 2.0 or higher are defined as being in good academic standing (see Academic Catalog).

 How do I know if I'm not doing well in class?